NAB Conference History

 The Fleischman Memorial Baptist Church continued its ministry until July 2002.

-Now many years later, the North American Baptist Conference honors that beginning by working in 27 states in the US, five Canadian provinces, and seven foreign countries.
+Now many years later, the North American Baptist Conference honors that beginning with 425+ churches in 27 states in the US, sevem Canadian provinces, and a growing number of foreign countries.
 Its ministry covers evangelism and discipleship, church planting and developing, Biblical and pastoral training of leaders, counseling and camping as well as care for the elderly.

 Through these years, God has blessed the NAB Conference by allowing us to participate in His ministry of proclaiming the Gospel, not only in North America (United States and Canada) but throughout the world, using a host of missionaries and NAB pastors to reach Brazil, Cameroon, Japan, Mexico, Nigeria, the Philippines, and Eastern Europe.

-Here in the United States and Canada, the Conference has grown to consist of almost 400 churches with almost 65,000 members.
+Here in the United States and Canada, the Conference has grown to consist of more than 400 churches with more than 65,000 members.

 You can visit the Conference website to learn more about current activities.